dprint/dprint/website/blog/incremental-and-process-plugins.md

 Yeah, kind of annoying, but overall not too bad if you copy and paste.
 The instructions for setting this up are outlined on each plugin's page.

-At the moment there's two process plugins (these should all work on Windows, Linux, and Mac):
+At the moment there are two process plugins (these should both work on Windows, Linux, and Mac):

-- [dprint-plugin-prettier](https://github.com/dprint/dprint-plugin-prettier) - All the many language's [Prettier](https://prettier.io) supports
+- [dprint-plugin-roslyn](https://github.com/dprint/dprint-plugin-roslyn) - C# and Visual Basic formatting using the [Roslyn](https://github.com/dotnet/roslyn) compiler.
-- [dprint-plugin-roslyn](https://github.com/dprint/dprint-plugin-roslyn) - C# and Visual Basic formatting using the [Roslyn](https://github.com/dotnet/roslyn) compiler
+- [dprint-plugin-prettier](https://github.com/dprint/dprint-plugin-prettier) - Formats all the many languages [Prettier](https://prettier.io) supports.
+Note: if you wish to use this with plugins like `dprint-plugin-typescript`, then specify this after those plugins in the `"plugins"` array of the configuration file.

 ## Immediate Future